-Crusaders of the Dark Savant application software Copyright © 1992 by D.W.
-Bradley and Sir-tech Software, Inc. All logos, printed graphic designs and printed materials Copyright © 1992 by Sir-tech Software, Inc.
+Wizardry Gold application software Copyright © 1996 by Sir-tech Software, Inc.

+All logos, printed graphic designs and printed materials Copyright © 1992, 1996 by Sir-tech Software, Inc.

 All rights reserved.
-No part of this software or printed material may be reproduced in any way, or transmitted, in any form or by any means, electronic, mechanical, photocopying, fecording, or otherwise without prior permission in writing from the publisher, except by reviewers, who may quote brief written passages to be printed or quoted in a magazine, newspaper, radio or television.
+No part of this software or printed material may be reproduced in any way, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise without prior permission in writing from the publisher, except by reviewers, who may quote brief written passages to be printed or quoted in a magazine, newspaper, radio or television.

-Wizardry ® is a registered trademark of Sir-tech Software, Inc.; reg'd TM Canada Other trademarked names are the property of their individual owners and use of such names without mention of trademark status is not a challenge to their status.
+Wizardry ® is a registered trademark of Sir-tech Software, Inc; reg'd TM Canada.
+Other trademarked names are the property of their individual owners and use of such names without mention of trademark status is not a challenge to their status.